pyoorkate/fore-edge_generator/README.md

 for the bottom, top and fore-edge - the verso and recto of each.
 The recto should be a mirror of the verso.

+The program tries to centre the image on the trim line, and will fill up to the edge of the bleed and to the thickness specified within the safety margin.
+(At least, that's the theory).
+I chose to leave the region outside the bleed unprinted to help reduce ink wastage.

+Notes:
 This is absolutely provided with no warranty whatsoever.
 Use it at your own risk.

 I have only tested this on Windows 11, do let me know if it has issues on OS X or other platforms (or